Wellsford: Establishment of the railway, modern development

 Wellsford railway station on the North Auckland Line in 2018 with logs waiting to be loaded onto a train.

 By 1900, the timber and kauri gum trades had begun to recede, and settlers turned to dairy farming as a primarily source of income.
 The Wayby Co-operative Dairy Company established in 1902.
 In 1909, the North Auckland Line was extended north to Wellsford.
 This led to economic development in Wellsford, especially dairy farming and sheep farming operations.
 During this period, the town gradually moved away from the shores of the Whakapirau Stream, with the new centre of Wellsford developing near the train station.

 Dairy farming in the region intensified further with the establishment of better roads in the 1930s.
 As roads improved, the town developed as a service stop for people travelling between Auckland and Whangārei along State Highway 1.
 Passenger train services to Wellsford ceased in 1975.
 In 1979, Irwin Industrial Tools was established in Wellsford, constructing circular saw-blades and growing to be a major local employer, before closing in 2009.

-The local Ōruawharo Marae is a traditional meeting ground for Te Uri-o-Hau and the Ngāti Whātua hapū of Ngāti Mauku and Ngāti Tahuhu.
-It includes the Rangimārie meeting house.
 In 1990, the Albertland Heritage Museum opened in Wellsford.

 By the 21st century, tourism and lifestyle blocks has increasingly drawn people to Wellsford.
 The Auckland Northern Motorway is planned to be extended from Warkworth to Wellsford in the future, and housing developments in the 2020s have been predicted to increase the size of the town by more than 800 houses.